shrtkv/devops-SRE-studies/README.md

 (???)

-## Getting Started

-To get started with any of the projects or technologies covered in this repository, follow the instructions provided in the respective project directories.

 ## License

 This repository is licensed under the [MIT License](LICENSE), which means you are free to use the code in this repository for your projects.
 Please refer to the license file for more details.